madhurayi/madhurayi/README.md

 ## 💼 Work Experience

+### Software Engineer – Praval Infotech
+- Full-stack timesheet management system for internal use.
+- End-to-end deployment with secure authentication and Azure hosting.

 ### Software Engineer – IIT Hyderabad
 - Backend development for GST project using Java Spring Boot.
 - RESTful APIs for fraud detection and tax analytics with PostgreSQL.